robang74/redfishos/README.md

 ### Useful documentation

-* [Sony Xperia flashing guide](forum/knowhow/flashing-tools-for-Xperia-phones.md) - Some pratical knowledge for integrating the Jolla's official procedure.
+* [Sony Xperia flashing guide](forum/knowhow/flashing-tools-for-Xperia-phones.md) - Some pratical knowledge about flashing tools.

+* [Quick First Setup Guide](forum/quick-first-setup-guide.md) - A step-by-step guide for the first setup after SFOS flashing.

 * [Quick Start Quide](forum/quick-start-guide.md) - An end-users step-by-step guide for a quick start with SailFish OS.

-* [SFOS install on Xperias](https://gitlab.com/Olf0/sailfishX) - A guide for installing SailFish OS on Sony Xperias.
+* [SFOS install on Xperias](https://gitlab.com/Olf0/sailfishX) - A guide for installing SailFish OS on Sony Xperias by Olf0.

 * [degoogle](https://github.com/robang74/degoogle) - A huge list of alternatives to Google products.
 Privacy tips, tricks, and links.